Sleep insomnia: what is it, symptoms and causes

 What is sleep insomnia?

-Insomnia is clinically defined as the failure to fall asleep or to gain an adequate amount of restful sleep to feel refreshed and energized.
+Insomnia is clinically defined as the failure to fall asleep or to gain an adequate amount of restful sleep to feel refreshed and energised.
 This can be a result of struggling to fall asleep or maintain sleep.
 Sleeping patterns may be disrupted leading to waking up earlier than intended while the quality of sleep is poor.

 According to the Sleep Foundation, studies by researchers have revealed that insomnia may stem from the brain being constantly ‘on’ and awake.
 The two cycles of awake and sleep are then misinterpreted by the brain, resulting in either being too alert or not having enough sleep.